ai4netzero/ai4netzero.github.io/_pages/webinar.md

 ## About the Webinar Series
 The AI for NetZero webinar series will delve into diverse applications of artificial intelligence across various sectors crucial to achieving NetZero objectives, including energy, transport, environment, agriculture, and food systems.

 Expect captivating talks delivered by senior academics and PDRAs from UKRI-funded AI for NetZero projects.

 - **Frequency**: Weekly, every Tuesday at 2pm (UK time).
-- **Platform**: The webinars will be hosted on the AI for NetZero YouTube channel.
+- **Platform**: The webinars will be hosted on the AI for NetZero YouTube channel [Subscribe to stay updated!](https://www.youtube.com/@ai4netzero?sub_confirmation=1){: .btn .btn--success}
-- Please subscribe to stay updated with the latest sessions.

 ## Webinar series Coordinators:
 - Professor Ahmed Elsheikh (Heriot-Watt University, UK)